 Mind-bending films take you for a cinematic ride through non-linear plotlines and unconventional storytelling.
 Often surreal and with thought-provoking content, the compelling genre lends itself well to independent arthouse visions.
 Directors such as David Lynch, Stanley Kubrick and Darren Aronofsky spring to mind when thinking about off-the-wall movies that are left open to interpretation.

 Time and time again, cinema has proved a great way to expand – or, rather, bend – your mind.
-To mark the upcoming release of The Matrix Resurrections, let’s delve into a list of the 25 best mind-bending movies of all time.
+Let’s delve into a list of the 25 best mind-bending movies of all time.

 The Matrix Resurrections (2021)

 The highly anticipated sequel to The Matrix Revolutions (2003), The Matrix Resurrections will be released theatrically on 22 December.
 Set 20 years after the events of the previous trilogy, it follows the seemingly ordinary life of Neo, now known once again as Thomas A. Anderson.
 When Morpheus offers him the red pill, however, his mind is reintroduced to the world of the Matrix.

 In this, the fourth instalment of the franchise, Keanu Reeves, Carrie-Anne Moss, and Jada Pinkett Smith all reprise their roles as Neo, Trinity and Niobe respectively.
 The cast is also joined by Yahya Abdul-Mateen II (Candyman, 2021) in the role of Morpheus.
 The part was previously played by Laurence Fishburne.